andrewtchin/message-parser/README.md

 that matches the tokenized attribute.

 ### Specifications
+* Accept chat message string.
-* Mentions - start with '@' and end with non-alphanumeric character
+* Mentions - start with '@' and end with non-alphanumeric character.
-* Emoticons - 1 to 15 alphanumeric characters enclosed by parenthesis
+* Emoticons - 1 to 15 alphanumeric characters enclosed by parenthesis.
-* Links - URL and page title
+* Links - URL and page title.
+* Output JSON of interesting message contents.

 ### Assumptions
 * No upper bound on length of username.